aqsabatoolcheema/aqsabatoolcheema.github.io/docs/index.md

 Hello!

-I am Aqsa, a Ph.D. student at the University of Stavanger, supervised by Dr.
+I am Aqsa Batool, a PhD. student at the University of Stavanger, supervised by Dr.

 My research focus on catalyst...